-For novels, if you’ve just completed your first or second draft, I usually recommend a critique (sometimes called a “developmental edit”) followed by author revisions and a line edit.
-If you’re working on a later draft and have had help from a professional editor—or if you’re a seasoned, published author—I will probably recommend skipping the critique and moving directly to the content edit.
-Due to the complexity of the novel form, it makes sense for a writer to bring the story up to the highest standard possible (through a critique followed by revisions) before submitting the manuscript for line-by-line content editing.
-This allows for macroscopic problems with plot, characterization, dialog, and so forth to be ironed out in advance of the fine-tuning line edit.
+For novelists, if you’ve only completed your first or second draft, I generally recommend a critique (sometimes called a “developmental edit”) followed by author revisions and a line edit.
+If you’re working on a later draft and have already had help from a qualified fiction editor—or if you’re a seasoned, published author—I will probably recommend skipping the critique and moving directly to the line edit.
+Due to the complexity of the novel form, it makes sense for a writer to bring the story up to the highest standard possible (through a critique followed by revisions) before submitting the manuscript for line editing.
+This allows for macroscopic problems with plot, characterization, exposition, dialog, point of view, and so forth to be ironed out in advance of the fine-tuning line edit.
 (A line edit combines the depth of a content edit with the cosmetics of a copy edit.)

-A content edit, sometimes called a “substantive edit,” “line edit,” or, if nonfiction, a “developmental edit”) detects and corrects substantive problems in a manuscript.
+A content edit (sometimes called a “substantive edit,” “line edit,” or, if nonfiction, a “developmental edit”) detects and corrects substantive problems in a manuscript.
 It is most often used for nonfiction writing to address issues with structure, organization, presentation, logic, clarity, consistency, repetition, tense, tone, voice, titles, subheadings, lists, references, and so on.
-For novels, the focus is on flaws or inconsistencies in plot, characterization, dialog, description, tension, exposition, voice, point of view, and other issues particular to fiction.
+In the case of fiction writing, a content edit generally takes place after the editor has critiqued the material and the author has made subsequent revisions.
 A content edit is a detailed, line-by-line edit that corrects minor issues (such as word choice, rambling, and redundancy) while identifying significant problems and recommending solutions via detailed margin note commentary.
-Price varies depending on the quality of the writing and the amount of repair/ polishing needed.
+Price varies depending on the quality of the writing and the amount of repair or polishing that is needed.

-A copy edit can be ordered separately, but I encourage authors to submit their manuscript for this last stage of editing only when they are certain all its substantive flaws have been identified and eliminated either through a content edit (for nonfiction) or a critique (for novels).
-It’s a rare book indeed that needs only a copy edit.
-Copy editing only corrects a manuscript’s superficial flaws: those involving word choice, grammar, syntax, and punctuation.
+A copy edit can be ordered separately, but only submit your manuscript for this level of editing when you’re sure all its substantive flaws have been identified and eliminated–either through a content edit (for nonfiction) or a critique (for novels).
+It’s a rare book that needs only a copy edit.
+Copy editing corrects a manuscript’s superficial flaws: those involving word choice, grammar, syntax, and punctuation.
 Price is determined by word count and the amount of correction required.